MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-sharepoint-server-2016-across-multiple-servers.md

 > [!NOTE]
 > If this farm is not hosting Search services, then the Search role is not needed.

-For additional information about how to add servers to a farm, see [Add a server to a SharePoint Server 2016 or SharePoint Server 2019 farm](add-a-server-to-a-sharepoint-server-2016-farm.md).
+For additional information about how to add servers to a farm, see [Add a server to a SharePoint Server 2016 or SharePoint Server 2019 Public Preview farm](add-a-server-to-a-sharepoint-server-2016-farm.md).
 This article also provides detailed information for the steps in the following procedure.

 ## Post-installation steps
 <a name="section4"> </a>